Copyright © University of Cambridge. All rights reserved.

 Choose any three by three square of dates on a calendar page.

-Circle any number on the top row, put a line through the other numbers that are in the same row and column as your circled number.
+Circle any number on the top row and put a line through the other numbers that are in the same row and column as your circled number.

-Repeat this for a number of your choice from the second row.
+Repeat this for one of the remaining numbers in the second row.

 Here is an example:

 Find the total for the three numbers circled.
-Compare this total with the number in the centre of the square.
-What do you find?
+What do you notice?

-What would happen if you chose a rectangle on the calendar rather than a square?
+What would happen if you chose a rectangle rather than a square?